juniorfelix998/Beginner-CSS-HTML/README.md

 # Beginner-CSS-HTML

-This acts a boiler plate for anyone who wants to learn the basics of HTML and CSS.
+This acts as a boiler plate for anyone who wants to learn the basics of HTML and CSS.